Filipe-Seixas/eng89_terraform/readme.md

 # Once we are happy and the outcome is green we could run terraform apply
 ```

+- Common Commands:
         - `terraform init` to initialise terraform
-        - `terraform plan` to check and preview the changes that will happen to thhe infrastructure
+        - `terraform plan` to check and preview the changes that will happen to the infrastructure
         - `terraform apply` to commit the changes
         - `terraform destroy` to destroy instance